-Whole life insurance policies can attract employees.
+Whole life insurance is within the umbrella of life insurance policies can attract employees.
 Many insurance companies allow you to name an “insurable interest”, i.e., a key employee who would cost you dearly if they perished.
 Essentially, you can extend your life insurance to a critical employee, such as your business partner.
 By covering the cost of their premiums, you can claim it as a tax write-off.

 If your partner dies, you can use the funds to buy back their share of the business.
 However, if they ever leave the company, you can transfer the policy to them, making them responsible for paying the premiums.
 This helps your employees in the long run and encourages them to work for your small business.

 What makes this type of insurance so special, though, is that many whole life insurance policies pay dividends.
-They carry a cash value and earn interest over time.
+A whole life insurance carries a cash value and earns interest over time.
 Every year, you could earn a payout worth up to 5% of your total policy, compounded over the remaining years of your life.

 Which is Better—Whole Life or Term Insurance?